Form Follows Friendship 2026

 Co-Design as a democratic practice

-Form Follows Friendship is a project of the German Design Council, developed together with the diplomatic network of the Kingdom of the Netherlands as part of “Open – Design Week Frankfurt Rhein Main” during “World Design Capital Frankfurt RheinMain 2026”.
+Form Follows Friendship is a project by the German Design Council in collaboration with the diplomatic network of the Kingdom of the Netherlands and Creative Industries Fund NL as part of World Design Capital Frankfurt RheinMain 2026 (WDC 2026).
+WDC 2026 is funded by the State of Hesse, the City of Frankfurt/Main and the Kulturfonds Frankfurt RheinMain.

 It brings together emerging designers from Germany and the Netherlands, who work in small teams over several months.
 Their collaboration is structured through making.
 Models are built, exchanged and reworked, allowing ideas to develop through material and iteration.